mbcz10/MedicalResidencyCodesign/README.md

 Other possible factors to consider (that are currently not accounted for in the model):
 1. Faculty generally prefer teach patient time instead classroom time because they're paid more for patient hours (and many faculty generally like practical teaching better)
 2. This model treats every year of residency as having the same structure (in terms of classroom time and faculty/student ratios).
 In reality, a 4th year resident should be very close to fully independent - which means that there are fewer faculty resources required for a 4th year resident than a 1st year resident.

-7. (FIND SOMEPLACE ELSE FOR THIS) Residents earn a salary of ~$60,000-65,000 a year; this is predominantly funded by GME/Medicare (feedback loop)
+It is worth noting that if we look at a WHOLE residency program (with 4 graduating classes in the program at any given time - this assumes 4 years to graduation), the resource requirement should be constant across years since the older students and younger student should average each other out.

 ## Contact
 Rita Zambrano - mbcz10@mit.edu